World Heritage Site Shirakawa-go tour guide

 Nagase house

-On 2001 Nagase house thatched roof was change for the first time in 80years.
+In 2001 Nagase house thatched roof was changed for the first time in 80 years.

-From 2nd floor you can see the medical equipment which was using in the past there since Nagase house was doctor’s family.
+From 2nd floor, you can see the medical equipment which was used in the past there since Nagase house was doctor’s family.

 Kanda house

-Kanda house is bit younger than Wada house and Nagase house which is around 150 years but that is because it was independ from Wada house.
+Kanda house is a bit younger than Wada house and Nagase house which is around 150 years but that is because it was independent of Wada House.

 神田家